ferfalcon/ping-coming-soon-page/README.md

 - See hover states for all interactive elements on the page
 - Submit their email address using an `input` field
 - Receive an error message when the `form` is submitted if:
-	- The `input` field is empty.
-The message for this error should say *"Whoops!
-It looks like you forgot to add your email"*
 	- The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
 The message for this error should say *"Please provide a valid email address"*

 ### Links